ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-advanced/3-awx-collection-intro/_index.md

 SSH keys have already been created and distributed in your lab environment and `sudo` has been setup on the managed hosts to allow password-less login.
 When you SSH into a host as user **student{{< param "student" >}}** from **{{< param "internal_control" >}}** you will become user **ec2-user** on the host you logged in.
 {{% /notice %}}

-Now we want to configure these credentials to access our managed hosts from Tower.
-Add the following to to **`setup-tower.sh`**, but don’t run the script yet:

-Try to find the necessary attributes in the "awx.awx.tower_credential" module documentation.
+Now we want to configure these credentials to access our managed hosts from Automation Controller.
+Try to find the necessary attributes in the **awx.awx.tower_credential** module documentation.

 <details><summary><b>Click here for Solution</b></summary>
 <hr/>